ghedb/monsplit/README.md

-# Splitting the django monolith
+# Splitting a django monolith

 This is a demo of how I approached splitting a monolithic django system into microservices.
 Its is a very dumbed down version to demo some of the concepts.